How to Repurpose One Blog Post Into Five Video Assets

 - LinkedIn's algorithm quietly changed.
-Text-only posts still work, but native video now gets 2–3× the reach of a link-with-image and roughly 5× the reach of a bare external link.
+Text-only posts still work, but native video now gets 2 to 3 times the reach of a link-with-image and roughly 5 times the reach of a bare external link.
 The blog-post-as-LinkedIn-post format that worked in 2022 is inefficient in 2026.
 A 60-second native video with the article linked in the first comment is the replacement pattern.

 The team that publishes three new posts a month can, for the same budget, publish one new post and convert two existing bangers into video.
 The second team wins next quarter's dashboard on every metric except raw output count.